kryptokrona/kryptokrona/README.md

 - `./setup-testnet.sh`

-So now the first time when starting the script it will take a while to compile and link all the files (around 15-20 minutes dependening on how powerful computer you have).
+So now the first time when starting the script it will take a while to compile and link all the files (around 15-20 minutes depending on how powerful computer you have).
 So when it's done you will see a lot of output of the Daemons starting on three nodes.
 The miner do not have any output on the terminal.

 ## Stop all Docker containers